About Us

 Education and Advocacy

-Using our Chicago Eviction Data Portal of eviction records from the last decade, LCBH analyzes the scale and impact of evictions.
+Using our Chicago Eviction Data Portal, LCBH analyzes the scale and impact of Chicago’s eviction crisis.
 In data-driven reports, we share what we learn regarding the inequitable impacts of eviction and the importance of legal representation.
-For 40 years, LCBH has leveraged our knowledge to advocate for concrete systemic change.
-Our founders helped to write and pass Chicago’s Residential Landlord Tenant Ordinance.
-More recently, we helped to protect and improve the Keep Chicago Renting Ordinance (KCRO), advocated statewide for eviction sealing legislation, and in Chicago for a just cause ordinance.
+For more than 45 years, LCBH has leveraged our knowledge to advocate for concrete systemic change.
+Our founders helped to write and pass Chicago’s Residential Landlord Tenant Ordinance (RLTO).
+More recently, we helped to protect and improve the Keep Chicago Renting Ordinance (KCRO) and helped to write and pass Cook County’s Residential Tenant Landlord Ordinance (CCRTLO).

 Board & Staff